Enterprise

 One can consider any layer of cloud computing and see the impact.
 Infrastructure as a Service, for example, no doubt has experienced an impact from open source software such as Eucalyptus (which was acquired by HP), CloudStack and OpenStack.

-There continues to be significant, proprietary competition in the space, including Amazon Web Services and Microsoft’s Azure, but both have deepend their support for open source components and systems such as Linux, NoSQL databases, PHP and other open source languages — and more recently, Docker and containers.
+There continues to be significant, proprietary competition in the space, including Amazon Web Services and Microsoft’s Azure, but both have deepened their support for open source components and systems such as Linux, NoSQL databases, PHP and other open source languages — and more recently, Docker and containers.

 Despite some skepticism around OpenStack and production deployments, significant progress and maturity in the project were evident over the last year.

-More recently, vendors, end users and investors have indicated that some of the biggest hurdles for OpenStack, such as networking, are rapidly being addressed.
-In essence, it seems the right itches are being scratched for the open source cloud software.
+More recently, vendors, end users, and investors have indicated that some of the biggest hurdles for OpenStack, such as networking, are rapidly being addressed.
+In essence, it seems the right itches are being scratched for the open-source cloud software.

 Users and Devs Unite

-This is in large part because of what I view as “Open Source Community 2.0,” a new wave of open source software development, use and participation that is characterized as much by user involvement as by developer involvement.
+This is in large part because of what I view as “Open Source Community 2.0,” a new wave of open-source software development, use and participation that is characterized as much by user involvement as by developer involvement.

 New features, functionality, rewrites and releases of open source software are being driven by customers — by their direct experience using the software, working with vendors, and competing in their various industries.

-It’s important to understand how the benefits of open source software can change.
+It’s important to understand how the benefits of open-source software can change.
 There have been many cases of organizations originally seeking open source primarily for cost savings, but then later realizing other benefits, including performance and reliability.

 There’s a similar scenario with the more iterative, collaborative and rapid approach to application releases known as “DevOps.”
 Speed initially seemed to be the main driver — but over time, efficiency and the ability to integrate with a greater variety of technologies also have emerged as key advantages.